NyanNekos/SAP_Project_Site/README.md

 password: cake

 ### Run localhost
-Once installed you can choose to run it on a localhost or through an ip To run it on a localhost just type in the terminal
+Once installed and seeded you can choose to run it on a localhost or through an ip To run it on a localhost just type in the terminal
 ```
 $ rails server